tldr-pages/tldr/pages/common/sgitopnm.md

 > Convert an SGI file to a PNM file.
 > More information: <https://netpbm.sourceforge.net/doc/sgitopnm.html>.

-- Convert an SGI image to a PNM image:
+- Convert an SGI image to a PNM file:

 `sgitopnm {{path/to/input.sgi}} > {{path/to/output.pnm}}`